In this Article

 2. Herbal Abortion

-Quite a few people opt for herbal medicine to stop pregnancy.
-Though there are plenty of such remedies available, these can prove to be an unsafe means of pregnancy termination as they are a health risk.
-Herbs such as yarrow with the scientific name achillea millefolium when consumed in a certain dosage can cause a miscarriage.
+Quite a few women opt for herbs to stop pregnancy.
+Though there are plenty of such remedies available, they are an unsafe method of pregnancy termination.
+Herbs such as yarrow (scientific name achillea millefolium) when consumed in a certain amount can cause miscarriage.

 In this method, the zygote is attached to the uterine wall as it can prevent pregnancy progress.
-A vaginal ring and birth control patch are two ways in which this can be done.
-Here, there is a change in the lining of the uterus which can prevent implantation.
-But this method should be a last resort and is to be considered only when nothing else is applicable.
+A vaginal ring and birth control patch are used in this method.
+Here, a change is induced in the lining of the uterus which prevents implantation.
+But this method should be a last resort.

-In this process, some specific hormones are injected into the uterus and this can lead to premature labour causing the death and subsequent expulsion of the foetus.
+In this process, hormones like prostaglandin are injected into the uterus to induce premature labour.
+This causes the death and subsequent expulsion of the foetus.

 5. Saline Water Method

-Yet another intrusive procedure, here saline water is injected into the womb which leads to dehydration of the foetus.
-Salt injections can cause poisoning which is fatal to the foetus.
+Yet another intrusive procedure, saline water is injected into the womb to bring about dehydration.
+Salt injections poison the foetus.

-- Papaya – The fleshy and tasty papaya is one fruit that has benefits as well as drawbacks especially for pregnant women.
-The fruit is rich in oxytocin and prostaglandin which are enzymes that encourage uterine contractions during labour.
+The fleshy papaya has benefits as well as drawbacks for pregnant women.
+Rich in oxytocin and prostaglandin, this fruit brings about uterine contractions during labour.
 The fruit is also a source of phytochemicals that can impair progesterone activity.
-Even unripe papayas can be consumed if abortion is the intent.
+Unripe papayas can be consumed to abort a baby.

-- Cinnamon – Yet another method popular among home remedies to stop pregnancy is the use of raw cinnamon or cinnamon supplements.
+Another popular home remedy to stop pregnancy is raw cinnamon or cinnamon supplements.
 The compounds in cinnamon can induce labour.
-Since cinnamon supplements can cause allergies for some people, it is advisable to consult a doctor before moving ahead.
+Since cinnamon supplements may cause an allergic reaction, consult a doctor before moving ahead.

-Surgical abortion is considered a safe method and has been in use for over four decades.
-Though it is a quick procedure, it must be done by a qualified doctor in a hospital or clinic.
-It can be performed at any time during the first trimester and not just the first month.
+Surgical abortion has been used for over four decades.
+Though it’s a quick procedure, it must be done by a qualified doctor in a hospital or clinic.
+It can be performed at any time during the first trimester.

 What is Surgical Abortion?

-In a surgical abortion, instruments are used to carry out the procedure and you will have to be administered a local anaesthetic.
-Pain medications will be given during and after the procedure.
-It is advisable that you get someone to accompany you to the clinic.
+In a surgical abortion, instruments are used to carry out the procedure.
+You will be administered a local anaesthetic, and medications will be given during and after the procedure.
+You should ask your spouse to accompany you to the clinic.

-There are different types of surgical abortions that are used based on how far into the pregnancy a woman is.
-Vacuum aspiration is performed in the first month of pregnancy and up to 16 weeks while dilation and evacuation (D&E) are performed after 16 weeks.
-Dilation and extraction (D&X) are performed after 21 weeks.
-Vacuum aspiration is also called suction aspiration and suction curettage.
+Any type of surgical abortion may be used based on how far your pregnancy has progressed.
+Vacuum aspiration can be performed in the first month of pregnancy and up to 16 weeks while dilation and evacuation (D&E) can be performed after 16 weeks.
+Dilation and extraction (D&X) can be performed after 21 weeks.
+We explain these methods in brief below:

-In this method, a dilator is used to open the cervix which has been numbed with the use of a local anaesthetic.
-The cervix is then held in place with a surgical instrument while it is dilated with the help of absorbent rods of various sizes.
+Vacuum aspiration, also called suction aspiration and suction curettage, is a method in which a dilator is used to open the cervix after administration of a local anaesthetic.
+The cervix is held in place with the help of absorbent rods of various sizes.
 Then, a thin tube, which is attached to a pump, is inserted into the uterus through the cervix.
 The pump, which may be manually or electrically operated, is used to suction out the contents of the uterus.
-This is followed by bleeding similar to a menstrual period and the termination is completed.
+This is followed by bleeding similar to a menstrual period.

-Though the procedure takes only about 15 minutes to be completed, you may have to stay in the hospital for a few hours.
-The doctor may also prescribe antibiotics to keep infection away.
+Though the procedure takes only 15 minutes, you may have to stay in the hospital for a few hours.
+The doctor may also prescribe antibiotics to keep infections away.

-It is possible that you will experience some side effects after suction aspiration is carried out.
-Dizziness, cramping, nausea, and sweating are some symptoms you might see.
-Some women can also see extended or heavy bleeding, blood clots, cervical damage, and even perforation of the uterus.
-If there is any tissue that is remaining, it might lead to an infection.
-So, if you develop fever, pain or any kind of abdominal tenderness, you should immediately contact your doctor.
+You’ll experience some side effects after suction aspiration is carried out.
+Dizziness, cramping, nausea, and sweating are a few examples.
+Some women also have extended or heavy bleeding, blood clots, cervical damage, and perforation of the uterus.
+If any tissue has been left behind in the uterus, there are chances of an infection.
+If you develop fever, pain or any kind of abdominal tenderness, you should immediately contact your doctor.

-Medical abortions can be conducted up to 10 weeks from the first day of your last period while for suction aspiration it is 12 weeks.
-In both these, cramping and discomfort like that experienced during a heavy menstrual period are to be expected.
+Medical abortion can be conducted up to 10 weeks from the first day of the last period while suction aspiration can be done upto 12 weeks.
+In both these procedures, cramping and discomfort, like that experienced during a heavy menstrual period, are to be expected.
 Both these techniques have an approximate 99 percent success rate.
 If a medical abortion fails, then you will need to get a suction aspiration.
 When a suction aspiration fails, it might have to be repeated.

 The risk of health complications in a medical abortion is at least 10 times less than that in continuing a pregnancy.
 It is very rare to see major problems in this type of termination.
-The pills used for medical abortions have been in circulation since the 1980s across the globe.
+The pills used for medical abortions have been in circulation since the 1980s.
 The risk factors for surgical aspirations are also the same.
-They are safest in the first eight weeks and problems are almost non-existent when it is done in the first trimester.
+They are safest in the first eight weeks and problems are almost non-existent when done in the first trimester.

 In medical abortions, there is no need for anaesthesia, surgical instruments or even a visit to the hospital.
 It feels more like a natural miscarriage and can be done early in the pregnancy.
-Aspiration abortions see much less bleeding and can be done somewhat later than medical abortions.
+Aspiration abortions see much less bleeding and can be done even if the pregnancy has progressed.

-Medical abortions need at least two days to be completed and bleeding can last up to two weeks.
+Medical abortions need at least two days and bleeding can last up to two weeks.
 Aspiration abortions are more invasive and require the use of anaesthesia.

-An abortion or termination of pregnancy after one month or longer can be an emotionally and physically draining experience.
-It is essential that you get enough rest and nutrition to help you recover from this experience and gradually return to normalcy in life.
-Your doctor is likely to advise you to take time off from work and stay away from exercising for a while.
-You will need to keep yourself hydrated with lots of water and other fluids.
-The food you eat needs to be balanced and healthy to ensure you get a good dose of minerals, vitamins, and proteins.
-You will also have to refrain from sexual intercourse for a while till your mind and heart are truly ready.
-Once you have gone ahead with the termination of pregnancy, stop thinking about it and experiencing guilt or negativity.
-Vent your feelings in some manner – talk to a near and dear one, a doctor, or jot your thoughts in a diary.
+Abortion or termination of pregnancy is an emotionally and physically draining experience.
+It’s essential to get rest and nutrition, and gradually return to normalcy.
+Your doctor will advise you to take time off from work and stay away from exercising for a while.
+You’ll need to keep yourself hydrated with lots of water and fluids.
+The food you eat needs to be balanced and healthy and have a good dose of minerals, vitamins, and proteins.
+You should refrain from sexual intercourse until your mind and heart are truly ready.
+Once you have gone ahead with the termination of pregnancy, stop thinking about it and don’t feel guilty or negative.
+Vent out your feelings by talking to a near and dear one, your doctor, or by jotting down your thoughts in a diary.

-The decision to prevent or terminate a pregnancy is yours to make and it is best to do it in consultation with a doctor.
-This can help prevent infections and any long-term complications as a result.
-If you do this on your own and encounter complications such as excessive bleeding or unusual pain then do not hesitate to seek medical help immediately!
-Also, be sure to use adequate contraception and other birth control measures to prevent the need for abortions in future.
+The decision to prevent or terminate a pregnancy is yours to make and it’s best to do it in consultation with a doctor.
+This can help to prevent infections and any long-term complications.
+If you do this on your own and encounter complications such as excessive bleeding or unusual pain, then don’t hesitate to seek medical help immediately!
+Also, use adequate contraception and birth control measures to prevent the need for abortions in future.
 Too many abortions can take a toll on your health and lead to problems in carrying a pregnancy to term in future.